abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

 - Containers and host share the same kernel they are not completely isolated.
 - They are isolated by using different namespaces within linux.
 - By default a container run using a root user, this root user is different in terms of capabilities it has as compare to the root user of the host.
-- We can change the user of a containe by eithe specifying it in the image file or with run command `--user=1000`
+- We can change the user of a container by either specifying it in the image file or with run command `--user=1000`

-## Secuirty Context
+## Security Context
 We can configure security context at Pod level or container level
-- If security context is set at pod level it will be appicable to all containers inside the pod
+- If security context is set at pod level it will be applicable to all containers inside the pod
 - If we configure the security context both at Pod and container, then container context will override the Pod context